Marine Aviation Training Support Group 22: History

-MAG-22 History
+MAG-22

 In early January 1942, Lieutenant Colonel William J. Wallace arrived at Midway Atoll to take command of the Marine Aircraft Group 21 (MAG-21) Midway detachment.
 At that time, the detachment contained VMSB-231 and VMF-221 both of which had arrived on Christmas Day 1941 flying off of the USS Saratoga (CV-3).
-On March 1, 1942, MAG-21's Midway detachment was commissioned as Marine Aircraft Group 22, initially composed of VMF-221, VMF-222, VMSB-241, and VMSB-242 (VMF-222 and VMSB-242 would later be transferred off of the island on April 12, 1942).
+On 1 March 1942, MAG-21's Midway detachment was commissioned as Marine Aircraft Group 22, initially composed of VMF-221, VMF-222, VMSB-241, and VMSB-242 (VMF-222 and VMSB-242 would later be transferred off of the island on 12 April 1942).
 From its inception, until several months after the war, the group did not serve within the continental limits of the United States, hence it earned the popular name of "Foreign Legion of Marine Aviation".

-The first enemy plane shot down by a MAG-22 aircraft occurred on March 10, 1942, when a 4-plane section from VMF-221, piloted by Capt.
+The first enemy plane shot down by a MAG-22 aircraft occurred on 10 March 1942, when a 4-plane section from VMF-221, piloted by Capt.
 James L. Neefus, 1stLt.
 Francis P. McCarthy, 1stLt.
 Charles W. Somers Jr., and MarGun.
 Robert L. Dickey, engaged a Japanese Kawanishi H6K 45 miles from Midway Atoll.
 Upon their return, the Marine Aircraft Group commander presented a bottle of bourbon to the pilots for their efforts, and were later formally awarded by Admiral Chester W. Nimitz.

-Major Ira L. Kimes assumed command of the group on April 19, 1942, which he would lead through the Battle of Midway.
+Major Ira L. Kimes assumed command of the group on 19 April 1942, which he would lead through the Battle of Midway.
 For his leadership in the pivotal battle, he was awarded the Navy Distinguished Service Medal.